Arindamdeb300/Sourcingtoolkit2021/README.md

 WORK IN PROGRESS

-## If you find some links not working and/or wanted make some edites ,Please feel free to email me at ardeb@akamai.com
+## If you find some links not working and/or wanted yo make some edites ,Please feel free to email me at ardeb@akamai.com.
+I shall make all the necessary changes after reviewing it.
 ## Arindam Deb A.k.a ARI
 <br />
 <p align="left">Connect to me on 🔗: